teampoltergeist/poltergeist/README.md

 ## Installation ##

-Add `poltergeist` to your Gemfile, and add in your test setup add:
+Add `poltergeist` to your Gemfile, and in your test setup add:

 ``` ruby
 require 'capybara/poltergeist'